BabaSanfour/Coord2Region/CONTRIBUTING.md

 ## Testing and coverage

-Run the unit test suite with coverage and ensure at least 80% total coverage:
+Run the unit test suite with coverage.
+The project aims for at least 80% coverage, which is enforced by Codecov:

 ```bash
 pytest --cov